-Embryo cryopreservation has revolutionized the assisted reproductive technology or ART scenario.
+Embryo cryopreservation has revolutionised the assisted reproductive technology or ART scenario.
 The first pregnancy from cryopreserved embryo was reported in 1983.
-In following years rate of pregnancy through frozen or cryopreserved embryo, which was later thawed or defrosted to be used, has increased significantly.
+In the following year’s rate of pregnancy through the frozen or cryopreserved embryo, which was later thawed or defrosted to be used, has increased significantly.
 The pregnancy rate for IVF using frozen/thawed embryos is significantly high.
-We at Nurture Clinic offer embryo cryopreservation to help couples going through IVF cycles.
+We at Nurture IVF Clinic offer embryo cryopreservation to help couples going through IVF cycles.

 Embryos can be frozen at any stage between one-cell (one day old) to the blastocyst stage (5-6 days old).
 But freezing them at blastocyst stage minimizes the waste of freezing of excessive numbers of embryos and help to differentiate the most potentially viable embryos.
-In certain cases such as risk of ovarian hyper stimulation all potentially viable embryos are frozen to be used in subsequent cycle as it is not possible to transfer embryo in the current cycle.
+In certain cases such as the risk of ovarian hyperstimulation, all potentially viable embryos are frozen to be used in the subsequent cycle as it is not possible to transfer embryo in the current cycle.

 Embryos are preserved in cryoprotectant fluid (“anti-freeze” solution) at -196°C, in containers of liquid nitrogen.
 When there is a need to use frozen embryos they are thawed out at room temperature.
 All thawed embryos are hatched through assisted hatching before being transferred to the uterus.

-- Enables doctor to select best possibly viable embryo for transfer.
+Enables the doctor to select a best possibly viable embryo for transfer.